FabricMC/fabric-docs/develop/commands/creating-commands.md

 #### Sub Commands

 To add a sub command, you register the first literal node of the command normally.
-To have a sub command, you to append the next literal node to the existing node.
+To have a sub command, you have to append the next literal node to the existing node.

 @[code lang=java highlight={3} transcludeWith=:::7](@/reference/latest/src/main/java/com/example/docs/command/FabricDocsReferenceCommands.java)